Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Instead, they connect hearing that collection of sounds with something good happening to them, whether it be food, treats, cuddles, or playtime.
 This also helps explain how cats can be trained to recognize other words.
 If they can make the connection between the word and some kind of reward, cats may expand their vocabulary.

-However, just because your cat knows their name, don’t expect that to always result in them coming when called!
+However, just because your cat recognizes their name, don’t expect that to always result in them coming when called.
+Yes, studies have found they choose to ignore you sometimes!4

 cat with slit eyes looking at something